datahub-project/datahub/docs/managed-datahub/observe/volume-assertions.md

 What if you could reduce the time to detect these incidents, so that the people responsible for the data were made aware of data issues _before_ anyone else?
 With Acryl DataHub **Volume Assertions**, you can.

-Acryl DataHub allows users to define expectations about the normal volume, or size, of a particular warehoues Table, and then monitor those expectations over time as the table grows and changes.
+Acryl DataHub allows users to define expectations about the normal volume, or size, of a particular warehouse Table, and then monitor those expectations over time as the table grows and changes.

 In this article, we'll cover the basics of monitoring Volume Assertions - what they are, how to configure them, and more - so that you and your team can